DevComPsy/cpm-workshop-2025/README.md

 ## Preparations

-Note that we will not cover basic python installation or how to set up a python environment.
-If you are new to python, we recommend you check out the [Python documentation](https://docs.python.org/3/tutorial/index.html) or [Anaconda](https://www.anaconda.com/docs/getting-started/getting-started) for a more comprehensive guide.
+Note that I will not cover basic python installation or how to set up a python environment.
+If you are new to python, I recommend you check out the [Python documentation](https://docs.python.org/3/tutorial/index.html) or [Anaconda](https://www.anaconda.com/docs/getting-started/getting-started) for a more comprehensive guide.

 However, if you want a more comprehensive environment, I recommend you install either [Spyder](https://www.spyder-ide.org) or [JupyterLab](https://jupyter.org/), or just come along and use your favorite IDE.